kevinohuchukwu/British-Airways-Customer-Review-Analysis/README.md

 *	Visualization is supported by matplotlib, seaborn, and wordcloud.

 # Understanding The Data
-## Command Line Usage

-You can fetch data from the British Airways reviews page using the following command:

 ```bash
 curl -X GET "https://www.airlinequality.com/airline-reviews/british-airways" -H "User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36"